yobta/validator/README.md

 # Yobta!
-Ridiculously small es6 validator that tree-shakes well and respects your bundle.
+A promising and ridiculously small es6 validator that tree-shakes well and respects your bundle.

 **Current state: work in progress**